-One important way to see this is to understand the structure of the Revelation as a whole, and especially the structure of chapters 6-20 (for a helpful chart, click here).
-This large section of the Revelation is aptly entitled The Course of the Heavenly King’s Reign.
-As many commentators have observed, in this section of the book Christ’s heavenly reign is described six separate times, in six parallel large-scale visions, all of which draw heavily upon OT language and imagery to express NT truth.
+One important way to see this truth is to understand the structure of the Revelation as a whole, and especially the structure of chapters 6-20 (for a helpful chart, click here).
+As the chart indicates, this large section of the Revelation may aptly be entitled The Course of the High King’s Heavenly Reign.
+That’s because in this section of the book Christ’s heavenly reign is described six separate times, in six parallel large-scale visions, all of which draw heavily upon OT language and imagery in order to express core NT truths.

 The six visions are: (1) The Six Seals (chapter 6, followed, in chapter 7, by a vision of spiritual Israel [i.e., the universal Church] worshiping in World to Come); (2) The Seven Trumpets (chapters 8-11); (3) The Woman and the Dragon (chapters 12-14); (4) The Seven Bowls (chapters 15-16); (5) The Fall of the Dragon’s Helpers (chapters 17-19); and (6) The 1000 Years (chapter 20).

 That this is the true structure of the Revelation is easily seen from the fact that towards the end of each of these six visions we often receive a symbolic description of the Last Battle (i.e., the final conflict between Christ and Satan, the Church and the World: Rev. 11:7-10, 13:6-10, 16:12-16, 19:19, 20:7-10), and always receive a depiction of the resurrection and/or the last judgment at Christ’s return.

 Revelation 20:1-3: The Binding of Satan for “1000” Years

-Here John tells us that at the beginning of the Church era Satan is bound from deceiving the nations any longer.
+Here John tells us that at the beginning of the Era of Gospel Proclamation Satan is bound from deceiving the nations any longer.
 Prior to Christ’s first coming, they were largely in his grip (Luke 4:6).
 Now, however, the fullness of time has come.
 Now Christ has died and risen again.
 Now God’s redemptive activity can finally overflow the borders of Israel.
 Now the gospel can go forth to all nations.
-And now Satan can be cast out and God’s elect children brought in . . . without fail (John 12:20-36).
+Now Satan can be cast out, and God’s elect children can be brought in . . . without fail (John 12:20-36).